LucaCanali/sparkMeasure/README.md

   CPU time, shuffle read and write time, serialization and deserialization time, HDFS I/O metrics, etc
 * case class accumulablesInfo -> used to collect and store the metrics of type "accumulables"

-* ase class StageMetrics(sparkSession: SparkSession)-> instantiate this class to start measuring Stage metrics
+* case class StageMetrics(sparkSession: SparkSession)-> instantiate this class to start measuring Stage metrics
    * Metrics are collected in a ListBuffer of case class StageVals for metrics generating from TaskMetrics and in a ListBuffer of accumulablesInfo for metrics generated from "accumulables"
    * def begin() and def end() methods -> use them at mark beginning and end of data collection if you plan to use printReport()